skypilot-org/skypilot/docs/source/examples/auto-failover.rst

 cheapest cloud.

 Here is an example of cross-cloud failover when requesting 8x V100 GPUs.
-All regions in GCP failed to provide the resource, so the provisioner switches to AWS, where it succeeded after two regions:
+All regions in GCP failed to provide the resource, so the provisioner switched to AWS, where it succeeded after two regions:

 .. code-block::